 Living in Canada, people have the benefit of gaining financial support from the government to obtain their educational goals.
 This financial support assists hundreds of thousands of Canadians to go to school and gain a more valuable education for themselves, which will allow them to gain greater employment.
-This is a privilege that many people do not have access to and there is an importance of paying the loans back.
-Without government financial assistance, many people would not be able to obtain post-secondary education.
+This is a privilege that many people do not have access to and there is the importance of paying the loans back.
+Without government financial assistance, many people would not be able to obtain a post-secondary education.
 When students are not repaying their government loans, it can actually cause issues for future students that want financial aid when trying to reach their goals.

 Did you know?

 “In 2010-2011 Canada student loans program (CSLP) provided 2.2 billion dollars in loans to approximately 425,000 full time students in the ten participating provinces and territories.”
 (Lochner, Stinebrickner, Suleymanoglu, 2013.)
 This debt level is higher for many students that participated in student lines of credit, credit cards and the use of private lenders.
 Wow!